Purussaurus

-Purussaurus is a genus of extinct giant caimans that lived in South America during the Miocene epoch, from the Friasian to the Huayquerian in the SALMA classification.
+Purussaurus is a genus of extinct giant caimans that lived in the Americas during the Miocene epoch, from the Friasian to the Huayquerian in the SALMA classification.
 It is known from skull material found in the Brazilian and Peruvian Amazon, Argentina, Colombian Villavieja Formation, Panamanian Culebra Formation, Urumaco, and Socorro Formations of northern Venezuela.

 Description

 Size comparisons of estimates of P. brasiliensis.